shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/getting_started/responsibilities.md

 lang: en
 ---

+# Client Responsibilities

-# Shotgun Private Cloud Setup
+## Shotgun Private Cloud Setup

 Below, we have outlined setup responsibilities between Shotgun and You.